Open Dialogue: A New Approach to Mental Healthcare

 Man is the measure of all things.

-In the same way, might psychosis and other mental dis-ease also be constructed within a social network?
-Perhaps most psychotic symptoms could be seen, not as symptoms of an illness, but as a strategy to survive strange and traumatic experiences—as a sane reaction to insane circumstances.
-As such, psychosis could be seen as more normal that it presently is, a natural human tendency.
-Indeed, psychosis is much more common that most people imagine: studies of young people reveal that over 25% have had psychotic experiences.
+In the same way, might psychosis and other mental disease also be constructed within a social network?
+Perhaps most psychotic symptoms could be seen not as symptoms of an illness, but as a strategy to survive strange and traumatic experiences—as a sane reaction to insane circumstances.
+As such, psychosis could be seen as more normal than it presently is—in other words, as a natural human tendency.
+Indeed, psychosis is much more common than most people imagine: studies of young people reveal that over 25 percent have had psychotic experiences.

 Unfortunately, psychiatry as a profession tends to reduce psychotic symptoms to cold and clinical observations, ignoring the possibility of meaning, and preferring to label and pathologise the problems.
 This risks alienating and invalidating the person and family in distress, who may all be attempting to communicate experiences for which there are not yet any words.
 In so doing, could we be missing an opportunity to harness their own potential to help themselves?